 The walk is quite steep and depending on your fitness can take you anything from 30 minutes to an hour to reach the top.

 From memory, there are a few queuing points as well to crowd control some of the ladders.

 Things to pack for the Sigiriya Rock hike

 As you can see from the picture above, it’s hard work.
 So, I would make sure that you bring the following;

-- Sun cream/hat – the heat and sun is really harsh during the lunchtimes and afternoons so make sure you cover up
+- Sun cream/hat – the heat and sun are really harsh during the lunchtimes and afternoons so make sure you cover-up

 - Good shoes – you’ll be climbing a lot of steps!
 Although it’s generally easy, I would recommend trainers.